promaaa/chef-claude/README.md

-# Chef Claude
+# Chef Claude👨‍🍳

-**Chef Claude 👨‍🍳** is an innovative React web application that uses artificial intelligence to generate personalized recipes based on the ingredients you have on hand.
+**Chef Claude** is an innovative React web application that uses artificial intelligence to generate personalized recipes based on the ingredients you have on hand.
 No more wondering what to cook - let Chef Claude inspire you!

 ## Features